Xiaomi's Mi 10 Pro 5G: Release date, specs, price, features and a 108-megapixel camera

 Flagship-level specs

 Xiaomi's Mi 10 and Mi 10 Pro seem to fit all the criteria of a premium flagship and offers considerable upgrades in terms of hardware.
-Both phones feature Qualcomm's Snapdragon 865 processor, 90Hz refresh rates, a 4,500-mAh battery, and an astonishing 108-megapixel camera, which is in fact not a new spec for the company.
-Xiaomi first unveiled its 108-megapixel sensor --- which was actually developed by Samsung though it did not feature in the South Korean company's phones -- last year when it launched the Mi 9 series.
+Both phones feature Qualcomm's Snapdragon 865 processor, 90Hz refresh rates, a 4,500-mAh battery, and its astonishing 108-megapixel camera, which first made its debut last year on the Mi Note 10 series and was actually co-developed by Samsung though it did not feature in the South Korean company's phones.
 The Mi 10's rear camera also has a 13-megapixel wide angle lens and 2-megapixel macro and depth sensor, but surprisingly it does not have a telephoto lens.

 Another feature that has found praise is the Mi 9's dual stereo speaker system -- something that has not featured in Xiaomi phones since the Mi 6.